open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 - Kind of point (integer, floating point, etc)
 - Unit of measurement

-The primary data of each timeseries are ordered (timestamp, value) points, for three value types:
+The primary data of each timeseries are ordered (timestamp, value) points, with one of the following value types:

 1. Counter (Monotonic, Cumulative)
 2. Gauge
 3. Histogram
+4. Exponential Histogram

 This model may be viewed as an idealization of [Prometheus Remote Write](https://docs.google.com/document/d/1LPhVRSFkGNSuU1fBd81ulhsCPR4hkSZyyBj1SZ8fWOM/edit#heading=h.3p42p5s8n0ui).